isabellaPhung/UCSC-CSE123-S25/doc/common/configurable_settings.md

 ## Configurable Settings
-Some of the User Configurable settings are and values displayed on the webapp and phone app are:
+Some of the User Configurable settings are and values displayed on the web app and phone app are:

 - Switch User/Log out
 - Disconnect from Wifi/Airplane Mode